Skip to main content

 An excerpt from House of Braganca

 Talking about women, his mother, the regal Dona Isabella was nothing short of the queen of Bardez.
-A woman of stunning beauty with long flowing curls that jealously crowded her headed and fell to the base of the spine.
-She wore long flowing gowns, changed three times a day, with each meal in fact and sometimes with each new social occasion.
+A woman of stunning beauty with long flowing curls that jealously crowded her head and fell to the base of the spine.
+She wore long flowing gowns, and changed them three times a day, with each meal in fact and sometimes with each new social occasion.
 Her hair was forever shrouded in a hand-embroidered silken veil.
-This she sometimes pulled over her face, just below her nose, the shroud creating a sense of mystery.
+This she sometimes pulled over her face, just below her nose, the shroud created a sense of mystery.
 She carried herself with all the airs and graces of any delightful queen of England.
 She did not walk across any floor; she glided over like a prima ballerina or a silken butterfly.

 She looked as if she was walking, talking, smiling, laughing, singing, a masterpiece of a great old master painter.
 She was utterly and completely besotted with her husband.
 And he was with her.
 Yet her love for him was so great that she understood that his great appetite needed a little help from the three women he kept on the state.
 It was a Portuguese thing and she could only give him so much, she would tell herself.
 In any case, men did what men did and he always woke up in her bed.
 In any case, she had already given him six children.
-His father sent his four sons (at the appropriate time for each) for lessons in the art of lovemaking to Portugal.
+His father sent his four sons (at the appropriate time for each) for lessons in the art of lovemaking in Portugal.
 Ferdinando lost his virginity and the memory still creases a happy smile across his face.
 Safety first, his father had told him and one of his father’s friends had done the rest in getting him started on the path to sexual ecstasy by finding him appropriate partners at the bordellos.
 Each of the brothers usually returned from Europe (including Portugal) with healthy supplies of condoms and an assortment of pills.

 Every time he thought of his mother, the sweetest of smiles caressed his face.
 Like his father, he loved that woman, as a son of course.
 He would spend endless hours on the balcony of his bedroom and watch her down below, holding court, charming her guests, sweeping every man off his feet and filling every woman in the room with an inner glow for having basked for a moment or two in her shadow.
 Virtually, every week, sometimes twice or more times, the Bragancas entertained.
 The after-dinner cabaret consisted of a variety of music and dance.
 The star spotlight was reserved for the latest Fado singer to visit Government House.
 The Fado is a song of lament, of longing, of heartache and pain and the dreams of joy.
 It is said the Fado has its origins in the songs of sailors yearning to return home.
 While the human voice cries from the heart, the guitar does it from the soul.

 Ferdinando’s other favourite thing was watching his mother and father dance the Tango.
 The sheer drama Mai and Pai evoked was sensual, the romance, sometimes the hurt and the pain, Ferdinando found quite unbelievable.
 Mai and Pai never danced this particular dance with anyone else.
 They always captivated Ferdinando and anyone else because in this dance they put on display their love, passion, sensuality, and devotion for each other.
 It was so easy to see true love.
 As they glided across the floor, suddenly stopped, heads, bodices changing positions, a flick of the head, or hand gesture with the fingers doing their dance, the sway of limbs, the drama of the lip to lip, kissed, caressed, teased, a sweeping circle drawn on the floor by legs entwined, what ecstasy!!
 Mother’s body arched backwards on father’s bended knee, his face caressing hers, he held the back of her head with one arm while the other held the lower torso.
 Magic.
 And then the circles, circles within circles, spinning, spinning until the crescendo ends in a sudden stop, straight, upright erect, like two peacocks sizing each other up, almost ready to strike for the kill and then the anticlimax.
-There is no-kill.
+There is no kill.
 Instead of a kiss, a lingering kiss lights up their faces, smiles, laughter, and applause.
 And more applause, louder, louder.
 The guests’ appreciation is recognised by the slightest flicker of the fingers (feigning the wings of a honey sucker) at the end of the extended arm.
 It was a gesture as skilful as any moment in the dance itself.
 ‘Mai, Mai.
 You will always be the picture of rare and unequalled beauty,” he thought to himself.

 While in Europe he took time out to put down his thoughts in a diary.
 His memories, especially of Mai and Pai, warmed the cockles of his heart and made him smile, broad-brimmed gorgeously.